Gentleman-Programming/gentleman-state-manager/README.md

 ...
 export enum StoreKeys {
-   FIRSTSTATE: 'firstState',
+   FIRSTSTATE = 'firstState',
-   LAZYLOADEDSTATE: 'lazyLoadedState' // we add the new state key }
+   LAZYLOADEDSTATE = 'lazyLoadedState' // we add the new state key }
 ...